josh-works/git_practice/readme.md

 Now, add another remote pointing to MY copy!

-you can use this string exactly, but type it in yourself, except the URL:
+you can use this string exactly, but type it in yourself:

 `git remote add joshs_repo git@github.com:josh-works/git_practice.git`